gilleshenrard/ITLg_POO/README.md

 ### 6. To do

 - Implement the Minimax AI algorithm stated in the reference book
-- Improve the unit tests
+- Optimise the unit tests
 - Add UML diagram links to README.md